Astrotourism: Sectors

 Northern lights tourism is one of the more popular sectors, accounting for US$834.5 million in 2023.
 Eclipse tourism interest increased after the 2017 and 2024 solar eclipses, with interest increasing in travelling to view the 2026 solar eclipse in Iceland and 2027 solar eclipse in Egypt.
 Tourism of astronomical observatories and planetariums is also increasing in India as of 2023.

 Sustainability and ethical concerns

 As astrotourism, and in particular dark sky tourism, gained popularity, academics and advocates of dark sky preserves have expressed concern that such tourism may threaten an area's capability of avoiding increased light pollution.

 Moab, Utah, created ordinances to reduce light pollution as dark sky tourism increased in the area.

+Notable initiatives and digital platforms

+Astronomitaly is an Italian dark-sky and astrotourism initiative founded in 2013.
+The project promotes night-sky preservation, sustainable tourism, and astronomical education through its national certification program I Cieli più Belli d’Italia (“The Most Beautiful Skies of Italy”), which identifies destinations with high sky quality and low light pollution.

+Academic studies describe Astronomitaly as a significant international case study in the development of astrotourism and digital promotion of dark-sky areas, highlighting its role in connecting environmental protection, astronomy outreach, and tourism innovation.

+Astrotourism.com is the digital platform associated with the initiative.
+It serves as an online hub for identifying dark-sky locations, certified observation sites, and astronomical experiences.
+Research highlights the platform as one of the early structured attempts to organize and promote astrotourism offerings at a national and international scale.

+Both Astronomitaly and Astrotourism.com have received coverage from major Italian media outlets—including RAI, SkyTG24, Vougue Italia, la Repubblica and Il Sole 24 Ore—for their contribution to public awareness of light pollution and dark-sky preservation.